How to Pop Blackheads (The Right Way): Ultimate Step by Step Guide on how to Pop a Blackhead

 The sebum oil traps bacteria and skin cells, which then becomes “clogged” in the pores.
 However, that still doesn’t explain what turns them black.
 Basically, the sebum oil contains this pigment called melanin.
 When the sebum reaches the top of the pore, it reacts with the oxygen in the air, causing a reaction known as oxidization.
 As soon as the melanin oxidizes, it takes on a darker appearance.
 And thus, a blackhead is formed.

 Now, under ideal circumstances, I would not recommend you pop blackheads.
 There are a number of different ways by which you can remove them.
-However, that isn’t the focus of this topic.
-In some cases, squeezing a blackhead might be the only way to get rid of it immediately.
-All other methods require a little bit of time to work.
-So, here’s how to squeeze them.

 How to Pop a Blackhead- A Step by Step Guide (5 Steps)

 First of all, you need to know which blackheads you can target.
 Not all blackheads should be popped.
 It’s a temporary solution, so the blackheads are more than likely to return.
 However, you should turn your focus to blackheads that have existed on your skin for a long time.
 You will notice that they are darker than the others.
 Think of it like pushing the “reset” button.
 The blackhead won’t permanently go away, but it will be much easier to deal with when it does return.
 Make sure that you don’t squeeze every single blackhead on your skin.
 Some might be covered by the opening of the pore, so squeezing will just damage the skin around the blackhead.

 Start by using a mild skin cleanser.
 If you use harsher cleansers, it will just damage your skin and increase sensitivity, thus making it impossible to squeeze properly.